jmcerrejon/misapuntesde/src/2014/01/best-of-this-year-2013-on-mis-apuntes-de.md

 ---
 id: 340
 title: Best of this year 2013 on Mis Apuntes de
+description: Best of this year 2013 on Mis Apuntes de
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2014-01-01 09:04:43